prowler-cloud/prowler/util/org-multi-account/README.md

 - Staying cohesive with Prowler, for scripting, only leveraging:
   - Bash Shell
   - AWS CLI
-- Adhere to the principle of least privilege.
+- Adhering to the principle of least privilege.
-- Support an AWS Multi-Account approach
+- Supporting an AWS Multi-Account approach
   - Runs Prowler against All accounts in the AWS Organization

 ---